-Over this first half term there will be a focus on 1:1 reading with an adult and we will gradually introduce guided reading sessions and some whole class reading activities.
+During the Autumn Term there will be a focus on 1:1 reading with an adult and we will gradually introduce guided reading sessions and some whole class reading activities.
 During these sessions the children will work on different skills.
 These include:

 We read a selection of fiction and non-fiction texts.
 The children can access the school library during some lunchtimes and after school weekly with their grown ups.

 All the children will have a home reader book.
 This is their choice and they have the responsibility for changing it when they need to.
 It really helps children to read at home as frequently as possible - it does make a difference!